 So dazzling and dashing, so stylish and poised is Netflix’s new miniseries The Queen’s Gambit, it’s easy to forget while watching that much of its narrative success can be traced back to the fact it’s a straight-forward, very traditional, sports movie.
 Rags-to-riches, orphandom-to-stardom, outsider-to-master of the known universe.
 The Queen’s Gambit, if you were to map it out on a graph (yes, I do things like this), wouldn’t be a million miles away from the structural patterns of, say, Teen Wolf.
 It would also follow a similar trajectory to the two best movies made about pool, The Hustler, and its sort-of-sequel The Colour of Money.
 The other connection here is that the novel on which The Queen’s Gambit is based shares the author of the two pool novels on which those films are based: Walter Tevis.
 These may just be biographical notes for a surprise hit series that social media is currently claiming has made chess sexy, but run with it for a moment and layers are revealed.
 Tevis’s MO was writing about outsiders.
 Beth Harmon, the orphan chess prodigy of The Queen’s Gambit, booze and pill addicted, socially awkward, her own worst enemy, is very closely related to “Fast” Eddie Felson, the pool genius who hurtles through life and the back alley pool halls of 50s New York in The Hustler and The Colour of Money.
 (Tevis also wrote the novel, The Man Who Fell to Earth, which became a Nicholas Roeg movie starring David Bowie.
 Tevis commented once that this sci-fi classic about an alien seeking refuge on Earth from his own dying planet, was actually the most autobiographical of his works).
 But The Queen’s Gambit is not about a hothead like “Fast” Eddie, it is about the “genius in a woman”, as Tevis noted in an interview shortly before his death in 1983.

-One joy of the series is a faint suggestion that television execs may be thinking of thinking more respectfully of source material.
-Perhaps controversially, Ben Wheatley’s poorly received adaptation of Du Maurier’s Rebecca might also have a part to play in this, if this is indeed a thing.
+One joy of the series is a faint suggestion that television execs in general may be moving to think more respectfully of “the source material”.
+Perhaps controversially, Ben Wheatley’s poorly received adaptation of Daphne Du Maurier’s Rebecca might also have a part to play in this, if this is indeed a thing.
 Wheatley may have crafted a version that looks more Chanel advert than fans of the book or the Hitchcock version might have been ready for, but he still allows the story to unfold with a reverential adherence to Du Maurier’s genius for the art.
-The recent tendency to take a beautifully-crafted, perfectly-honed piece of literature, and tear out its guts, has left us with bloody messes such as the popular-but-terrible Mike Flanagan ghost story anthologies which have so far assaulted Shirley Jackson and Henry James (no less) by bloating the perfect source materials with tangents and backstories and diversions and bad casting and laughable writing and entire episodes of superfluous bag-shaking.
+The recent tendency to take a beautifully crafted, perfectly-honed piece of literature, and tear out its guts, has left us with bloody messes such as the popular-but-terrible Mike Flanagan ghost story anthologies which have so far assaulted Shirley Jackson and Henry James (no less) by bloating the perfect source materials with tangents and backstories and diversions and bad casting and laughable writing and entire episodes of superfluous bag-shaking.
 But the great storytellers are there, waiting, like Tevis, to be transcribed for a hungry modern audience who desire the most old-fashioned of services from their entertainers; to be whisked away to another world for a few hours, to laugh and cry and love and hate, to be cradled in the arms of a master of storytelling.
 The Queen’s Gambit is excellent because everything it does, it does in the service of the story.